Tyson Fury wants to fight in December. His UK promoter Frank Warren has made that abundantly clear as a trilogy with Deontay Wilder stalls.

 During the ongoing pandemic, conditions have seemingly made it impossible to get Fury and Wilder back in the ring with fans present.

-Wilder’s co-manager Shelly Finkel, as always, has kept us abreast of the latest.
-Finkel and Wilder both want the Fury fight first.
+Wilder’s co-manager, Shelly Finkel, as always, has kept us abreast of the latest.
+Finkel and Wilder both want the Fury to fight first.

 But should that prove too problematic to push through, Fury may ask for a pass to face somebody else in a stay-busy contest.

 ‘The Bronze Bomber’ may agree, only if Fury doesn’t put his belt on the line and signs off to face only him in this next outing.